Thomas G. Bergin: Personal life

 Thomas G. Bergin, or "TGB" as he was sometimes known, was born in New Haven, Connecticut, on November 17, 1904, a child of Thomas Joseph Bergin and Irvinea Jane Frances Goddard Bergin.
 Thomas Joseph Bergin graduated from Yale in 1896.
 Thomas G. Bergin attended New Haven High School, and then Yale, where he received a B.A. in 1925 and a Ph.D. in romance languages in 1929.
 He married Florence Bullen of Wallasey, England on December 30, 1929.

 He taught at Yale College from 1925 until 1930, and was a professor of Spanish and Italian at Flora Stone Mather College of Western Reserve University from 1930 to 1935.
 He then moved to Albany and taught romance languages at the New York State Teachers College.

 He then went on to Cornell University from 1941 to 1948 where he was a professor of romance languages.

 In 1943, he received an appointment to teach at the United States School of Military Government at Charlottesville, Virginia.

 Thomas G. Bergin died on October 30, 1987, age 82, at home in Madison, Connecticut.
-He was survived by his wife, who has since died; two daughters, Winifred Hart, of Lexington, Virginia and Jennifer von Mayrhauser of New York; six grandchildren, and eight great-grandchildren.
+He was survived by his wife, who has since died; two daughters, Winifred Hart, of Lexington, Virginia and costume designer Jennifer von Mayrhauser of New York; six grandchildren, and eight great-grandchildren.

 Honors

 Thomas G. Bergin's honors include the Dante and Petrarch Medals, the Yale Medal, the Wilbur Cross Medal, Honorary Officer of the Order of the British Empire, and the Bronze Star for his military service to his country during the war.
 In recognition of his many contributions to Italian studies, the Italian government made him Commander of the Order of Civil Merit in 1969.
 He received honorary degrees from Hofstra College in 1958, Fairfield University in 1965, and the State University of New York at Binghamton in 1984.
 He was awarded the Yale College DeVane Medal in 1975.

+The Thomas G. Bergin Cup is given "in appreciation of Thomas G. Bergin, by the Class of 1968.
+It is awarded each year to a member of the senior class for outstanding character, wit and scholarship in the humanities".

 He was a member of the American Association of Teachers of Italian (president in 1947), the Medieval Academy of America, the Dante Society of America, the American Association of University Professors (president of the Yale chapter from 1951 to 1952), and PEN International.